yalonso03/140e-final-project/README.md

 - Then, simply run `pi-install app/door_unlock_script.bin`.

 Fun note: if you want to not have to hook this up to your laptop, you can provide power to the Pi via a power bank or some other source.
 Take the SD card out of your pi, and replace `kernel.img` with the door unlock binary.
 Rename the door unlock binary `kernel.img`.
 Now, when you put the SD card back in the pi, this door unlock binary will be the first thing to run as soon as the Pi is connected to power.
 So you can just leave the pi connected to the wall + the power bank and not have to sacrifice your laptop :-)

+Below is an image of our setup, with the Pi connected to a portable charger for power.
+Power bank --> Pi --> StarTech Modem --> Landline port
 ![](./img/setup.png)

 ## Device Information